-Our corporate headquarters, located in Secaucus, New Jersey and consisting of approximately 20,000 square feet of office space, is subject to a lease agreement that expires on June 30, 2024.
+Our corporate headquarters, located in Secaucus, New Jersey and consisting of approximately 24,000 square feet of office space, is subject to a lease agreement that expires on June 30, 2024.

-We own the Freshpet Kitchens, our approximately 100,000 square foot manufacturing facility in Bethlehem, Pennsylvania, and our approximately 50,000 square foot Innovation Center.
+We own the Freshpet Kitchens, our approximately 100,000 square foot manufacturing facility in Bethlehem, Pennsylvania.
 We believe that our properties have been adequately maintained, are in good condition generally and are suitable and adequate for its business as presently conducted.

-Due to the continued growth of the Company's fresh pet food sales, the Company has plans to expand its manufacturing capacity.
+Due to the continued growth of the Company's fresh pet food sales, the Company is expanding its manufacturing capacity.
 The expansion includes the renovation of an existing 50,000 square foot building and a 90,000 square-foot addition.
-The \$100 million strategic capital investment is expected to support Freshpet's growth in the United States, Canada and Europe by creating total capacity for approximately \$540 million in net sales from the facility.
+The \$105 million strategic capital investment is expected to support Freshpet's growth in the United States, Canada and Europe by creating total capacity for approximately \$590 million in net sales from the facility.
 The facility "Freshpet Kitchens 2.0" will make greater use of automation to improve quality, safety and reduce costs.
 Production start-up is slated for the second half of 2020.